codepath/android_guides/Networking-with-the-Volley-Library.md

-# Overview
+## Overview

 Volley is a library that makes networking for Android apps easier and most importantly, faster.
 Volley Library was announced by [Ficus Kirkpatrick](https://plus.google.com/+FicusKirkpatrick) at Google I/O '13!
 It was first used by the Play Store team in Play Store Application and then they released it as an Open Source Library.

-***

-# Why Volley?
+## Why Volley?

 * Volley can pretty much do everything with that has to do with Networking in Android.
-It has some built-in Requests, such as JsonObjectRequest-JsonArrayRequest-StringRequest etc, based on the generic type of the Request<T> class inside the Library.
+It has some built-in Requests, such as JsonObjectRequest, JsonArrayRequest, StringRequest etc, based on the generic type of the Request<T> class inside the Library.

 * Volley automatically schedule all network requests.
 It means that Volley will be taking care of all the network requests your app executes for fetching response or image from web.